 - Lastly, how you love yourself, in the skin you’re in, will be the way they will love themselves.
 Have images around the house that celebrate them.
 Toys, books, and movies should always reflect their beauty.
 As a person that has been working with youth for over 20 years, believe me: images have power!

 Anything Else You Would Like To Add To Help Others?

 Do your research when you don’t know the answer.
 Ignorance is not always bliss!
 Our children look to us to teach them things our schools won’t and don’t.

-Thank you Keisha and Cyriac for sharing your beautiful and funny love story with us!
-It is not everyday that you hear of both set of parents being so loving and open minded to a new culture.
+Thank you, Keisha and Cyriac for sharing your beautiful and funny love story with us!
+It is not every day that you hear of both sets of parents being so loving and open-minded to a new culture.
 And we love your tips for raising multicultural kids!
 What did you think of Keisha and Cyriac’s love story?
 Have a question for us?
 Write us at firstname.lastname@example.org!
 Find us on Twitter @growingupgupta and on Pinterest, Instagram, and Facebook @growingupguptas.